Zaporizhzhia (region): Economy

 Some historians estimate, that an average peasant's hut did not last over 10 years.
 In the years 1605–1633, for example, Red Ruthenian lands suffered 100,000 people taken captive by the Ottomans, and 24,000 dead; in the first half of the 17th century, the Polish–Lithuanian Commonwealth, controlling Zaporizhzhia, lost approximately 300,000 of people due to the Ottoman raids.

 Legacy

-It was after this region, a city of Zaporizhzhia received its name in 1921 previously known as Aleksandrovsk.
+The city of Zaporizhzhia was named after the region in 1921, and was previously known as Aleksandrovsk.